Workbench paint over a dirty garage workbench can take the space from gross to gorgeous.

 It feels fresh and clean.
 And without all that stuff cluttering the workbench, I can spread out wood and materials for projects!

-See the other projects I have painted using Beyond Paint:
+See the other projects I have painted using Beyond Paint and their other shades of paint:

 - My Thrifted China Cabinet Makeover